 Publican makes it easy to manage differences between multiple versions of a book by allowing you to use a single source for all versions.
 Conditional tagging allows you to make sure that version-specific content only appears in the correct version; that is, you conditionalize the content.

-To conditionalize content in a book, use the tag attribute condition.
+.
 For example, let's say the book How To Use Product Foo has an "upstream", "enterprise", and "beta" version:

 <para condition="upstream">